 Agenda Items 1.12 (5.8GHz)

 IEEE 802.11 has provided the wireless standard (IEEE Std 802.11p-2010) that is the basis for much of the Intelligent Transport Systems (ITS) Vehicle-to-Vehicle (V2V) and Vehicle-to-Infrastructure (V2I) technologies.
-We believe that this technology is capable of sharing the 5850-5925 MHz band with other unlicensed applications.
+And now IEEE 802.11 is specifying an IEEE Next Generation V2X (NGV) amendment the P802.11bd project.
+We believe that these technologies are capable of sharing the 5850-5925 MHz band with other unlicensed applications.
 We also understand that global harmonization of the technology is a notable effort that would enable technology improvements and cost reductions to better address rapid adoption to meet the ITS safety goals, an effort we would support.

 Agenda Item 1.13 (66-71GHz)